Tuesday, October 25, 2011

 3.6 oz white flour, sifted.

-Place in the prepared pan and cook for 20 minutes or until the cake is firm and golden brown.
+Pour into the prepared pan, sprinkle with the remaining almonds and cook for 20 minutes or until the cake is firm and golden brown.
 Remove and cool on a rack.
-I like this served with fresh figs, pomegranate seeds, rosemary and thyme.
-Ed prefers frozen yogurt and Dark Chocolate Drizzle.

 *November 2011 Update: